ericnlchen/DH110/Assignments/Assignment01.md

   <img src="../Images/familywall-homescreen-icon.jpg" alt="Long rectangular icon" width="200px"/>
 </p>

-While users can probably get used to these inconsistencies as they use the app, usability could be greatly improved by enabling iOS-style homescreen interactions whenever the visual similarities might cause the user to attempt iOS-style actions.
+While users can probably get used to these inconsistencies as they use the app, usability could be greatly improved by enabling iOS-style homescreen interactions wherever visual similarities to iOS exist.

 `Severity Rating: 2`
 ### **Top 3 Proposed Changes**